A tech rich toothbrush that will make you a better brusher

 The Pro 7500 is one of the more premium models.

-Always subject to change the price is, but at the time of writing, it is sold exclusively by Amazon and is sold for $142.
+Always subject to change the price is, but at the time of writing, its selling for around $142.

 Given what is on offer, that is a very fair price and perhaps slightly below where I expected the price to be.